yamunariver/Edu/README.md

 ### Authentication
 Authentication is the process of challenging a person, software component, or hardware device for credentials in order to verify their identity, or prove they're who or what they claim to be. ``Authentication typically requires the use of credentials`` (like username and password, fingerprints, certificates, or one-time passcodes).
 Authentication is sometimes shortened to AuthN.

+### Authorization
+Authorization validates that the user, machine, or software component has been granted access to certain resources.
+Authorization is sometimes shortened to AuthZ.

+### Authentication vs. authorization

+``Authentication proves the identity of a user, machine, or software component.`` ``Authorization grants or denies the user, machine, or software component access to certain resources.``